pelargir/octopress-muut/README.md

 octopress-moot
 ================

-Use Moot for Octopress blog post comments.
+Use Moot for Octopress post and page comments.

 ## Setup